Cucumber And Salmon Sandwich

 - A little butter or your usual spread

 - 1 170g tin John West Wild Red or Pink Salmon • Skinless and Boneless

 - ½ cucumber – sliced

 - A squeeze of lemon juice

 Pink Salmon – Skinless & Boneless 170G

 Caught in the cold clear waters off Alaska and Canada, our wild pink salmon is packed with flavour and nutrition.
-It's also skinless and boneless, making it incredibly convenient to pack some more natural protein into your pasta, or some omega-3 into your salads.
+The salmon is skinless and boneless, making it incredibly convenient to add to your favourite pasta dish or salad for a boost of protein and omega-3.